-Information technology (IT) is important in two areas of the business, namely the educating of learners and the administration of the network of schools.
+Information technology (IT) is important in two areas of Curro’s business, namely the education of learners and the administration of the network of schools.

-IT as part of the education process is becoming more topical.
-There are IT labs at all Curro schools, where appropriate IT lessons are taught to most of the learners.
-IT labs are equipped with Sun Oracle terminal systems, which are more cost-effective to maintain over the medium to long term, easier to integrate with the Curro network and are energy saving.
+IT, as part of the education process, is increasingly topical.
+There are IT labs at all Curro schools, where learners receive IT tuition and IT labs are equipped with Sun Oracle terminal systems, which are cost-effective in the medium to long term, easier to integrate with the Curro network and energy-saving.

-Curro is in the process of piloting the use of laptops and tablet devices that should form part of the education process in future.
-During 2012, Curro conducted research that resulted in the first round of tablets being rolled out at five schools in 2013.
-Learners receive their learning support material as e-books on tablets and will be in touch with their educators via C-space, a tool that was developed within Curro.
+Curro has piloted the use of laptops and tablet devices to form part of its education process.
+During 2012, Curro conducted research that resulted in the first round of tablets being rolled out to five schools in 2013.
+Nowadays, learners receive their learning support material as e-books on tablets and will be in touch with their educators via C-space, a tool developed within Curro.

 In terms of IT as administrative support, Curro invests capital and effort to ensure that appropriate systems are in place to monitor the schools effectively.
-The aim is to increase automation of processes to ensure that educators can spend more of their time teaching and that the number of administrative personnel is kept to a minimum.
+The aim is to increase automation of processes to ensure that educators spend their time teaching and that the number of administrative personnel is minimised.

-The reliability of Curro’s IT system is challenged because of the lack of fixed-line telecommunication infrastructures at the urban edges where Curro generally develops new schools.
-Microwave technology helped Curro to stabilise the internet in these remote areas.
-Curro is continuously working on finding cost-effective, reliable wireless alternatives.
+The reliability of Curro’s IT system is challenged by the lack of fixed-line telecommunication infrastructures at the urban edges where Curro generally develops new schools.
+Microwave technology has helped Curro to stabilise the internet in these remote areas and the company is continuously working on finding cost-effective, reliable wireless alternatives.